ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-TRL-endpoint-parameters}} provides an aggregated overview of the parameters used by the TRL endpoint, when the Authorization Server supports diff queries (see {{sec-trl-endpoint}}) and the "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).

-Except for N_MAX defined in {{sec-trl-endpoint-supporting-diff-queries}}, all the other parameters are defined in {{sec-trl-endpoint-supporting-cursor}} and are used only if the Authorization Server supports the "Cursor" extension.
+Except for MAX_N defined in {{sec-trl-endpoint-supporting-diff-queries}}, all the other parameters are defined in {{sec-trl-endpoint-supporting-cursor}} and are used only if the Authorization Server supports the "Cursor" extension.

 For each parameter, the columns of the table specify the following information.
 Both a registered device and an administrator are referred to as "requester".